-From September 20 – October 11 we will host in-person Sunday worship gatherings at 10:30am.
-As we did in the summer, we will gather in person in a limited capacity.
+From October 18 – December 27 we will host in-person Sunday worship gatherings at 10:30am.
+We will gather in person in a limited capacity.
 For the time being, New Life is not planning to host any indoor live gatherings outside of our Sunday worship service.

 How many attendees will be allowed in the building?